-The curriculum at Priory is broad and balanced.
+The curriculum at Priory is varied, deep and rich.
 We ensure a broad and balanced curriculum, supplemented by enrichment and other activities, delivered in conjunction with our partners to guarantee a curriculum better matched to all students' learning needs with personalisation at its core.

 Key Stage 3

-We have a 2 year Key Stage 3.
-Throughout Years 7 and 8 our students follow, a curriculum structured to the needs of the individual.
+Throughout Years 7, 8 and 9 our students follow, a curriculum structured to the needs of the individual.
 We have increased the provision for English and Maths, as we believe that improving key skills of literacy and numeracy will improve engagement and the ability to access the curriculum for all students and will improve progression for students.
 The mostly Gifted and Talented students are identified from KS2 data and monitored by subject leaders to ensure they are suitably challenged in order to push their academic progress further.

 Key Stage 4

-For further information on any aspect of the school curriculum please contact Ms H Young at Priory.
+For further information on any aspect of the school curriculum please contact Mr N Gee at Priory.